What’s influencer marketing and why is it so effective?

 While all of the data are based on the American market, these categories are applicable to almost any country.

-For the U.S., though, the highest value returned was for alcoholic beverages.
+For the U.S., though, the highest value returned was for entertainment.

 Now, a major method of marketing is to have influencers actually participate in tours and post their thoughts on videos distributed on SNS.